kevin940726/remark-codesandbox/README.md

 ```
 ````

+This `?overrideEntry=false` will not be set as a query parameter on the sandbox, since it is only important for the plugin itself.

 The path is too long to type every time?
 Consider creating it as a [custom template](#customTemplates).
 It's also the recommended way!

 > Pro tip: You can create file templates directly on [codesandbox.io/s](https://codesandbox.io/s) and download them by selecting `File` -> `Export to ZIP` in the menu bar.
 Unzip it somewhere and...
 Abrahadabra!
 You got yourself a file template!